frasol85/Tribute-page/README.md

-This is Akiane Kramarik Tribute Page for Code Academy
+This is Akiane Kramarik Tribute Page for freecodecamp